Conceptions of logic: Rival conceptions of logic

-However, this seems to be an arbitrary arrangement, driven by the desire to present a harmonious appearance than from any underlying method or system.
-For example, the triple nature of each division forced him to add artificial categories such as the infinite judgment.

 This conception of logic eventually developed into an extreme form of psychologism espoused in the nineteenth by Benno Erdmann and others.
-The view of historians of logic is that Kant's influence was negative.

-Another view of logic espoused by Hegel and others of his school (such as Lotze, Bradley, Bosanquet and others), was the 'Logic of the Pure Idea'.
+Another view of logic espoused by Hegel and others of his school (such as Bradley, Bosanquet and others), was the 'Logic of the Pure Idea'.
 The central feature of this view is the identification of Logic and Metaphysics.
 The Universe has its origin in the categories of thought.
 Thought in its fullest development becomes the Absolute Idea, a divine mind evolving itself in the development of the Universe.

 In the modern period, Gottlob Frege said "Just as 'beautiful' points the way for aesthetics and 'good' for ethics, so do words like 'true' for logic", and went on characterise the distinctive task of logic "to discern the laws of truth".

-Later, W. V. Quine (1940, pp. 2–3) defined logic in terms of a logical vocabulary, which in turn is identified by an argument that the many particular vocabularies —Quine mentions geological vocabulary— are used in their particular discourses together with a common, topic-independent kernel of terms.
+Later, W. V. O. Quine (1940, pp. 2–3) defined logic in terms of a logical vocabulary, which in turn is identified by an argument that the many particular vocabularies — Quine mentions geological vocabulary — are used in their particular discourses together with a common, topic-independent kernel of terms.
 These terms, then, constitute the logical vocabulary, and the logical truths are those truths common to all particular topics.

-Hofweber (2004) lists several definitions of logic, and goes on to claim that all definitions of logic are of one of four sorts.
+Thomas Hofweber (2004) lists several definitions of logic, and goes on to claim that all definitions of logic are of one of four sorts.
 These are that logic is the study of: (i) artificial formal structures, (ii) sound inference (e.g., Poinsot), (iii) tautologies (e.g., Watts), or (iv) general features of thought (e.g., Frege).
 He argues then that these definitions are related to each other, but do not exhaust each other, and that an examination of formal ontology shows that these mismatches between rival definitions are due to tricky issues in ontology.